What are the most common migrant tax problems?

 I cannot get through to HMRC by phone

 It is not always that easy to get through to HMRC.
-You can find some hints and tips on calling them, including information for those with language difficulties, in our news item HMRC helplines – dealing with the automated system.
+You can find some hints and tips on calling them, including information for those with language difficulties, at HMRC helplines – dealing with the automated system.
+See also How do I get help from HMRC with tax and tax credits?.

 You should be very wary of calling any number that is not a 0300 number in an effort to get through to HMRC.
 This could end up costing you a lot of money, as we explain in our news item Calling HMRC – do you really need to use a paid recording service?.